Bengaluru Tech Summit

-Bengaluru Tech Summit or previously Bangalore IT.in is an Indian technology exhibition.
-It is held annually sometime between October and December in Palace grounds, Bangalore, India.
+Bengaluru Tech Summit or previously Bangalore IT.in is an international technology exhibition held yearly, in India.
+It is held annually sometime between October and December in Bangalore International Exhibition Centre and Palace grounds, Bengaluru, Karnataka, India.

 The name of this event was changed from BangaloreIT.com to BangaloreIT.in starting with the 2005 edition.
 In 2018, it was renamed to Bengaluru tech summit.
 The event is an initiative of the Department of IT & Biotechnology of the State Government of Karnataka, India.

 The event is supported by Indian trade consortiums such as the National Association of Software and Services Companies, and government bodies such as the Software Technology Parks of India.

+Events

+The 28th edition of the event was held at Bangalore International Exhibition Centre, from 18 to 20 November 2025.